Historic Sites In Maine. More Than Just Parks has 10 incredible must-see sites for you to visit.

 10. Kennebec Arsenal

 The Kennebec Arsenal is a former military facility located in Augusta, Maine.
-The Arsenal was built in 1827 as a manufacturing and storage facility for the United States Army, it was one of several arsenals built in the United States during the 19th century to store and manufacture weapons and other military equipment.
+The Arsenal was built in 1827 as a manufacturing and storage facility for the United States Army.

 The Kennebec Arsenal played a key role in the production of weapons and other military equipment during the Civil War and other conflicts.
 It was used to manufacture and store artillery pieces, muskets, bayonets, and other equipment needed by the Union army.
-The arsenal also served as a training center for soldiers, where they received instruction in the use of weapons and other military equipment.

 After the Civil War, the Kennebec Arsenal continued to be used by the army, but its primary role shifted to the storage of military equipment and supplies.
 The arsenal remained active until the end of World War II, when it was declared surplus and closed by the army.